Communication situations are any kind of situation in which communication takes place.

 Onboarding meetings are vital for the successful integration of new hires and can prevent employee turnover.
 Here’s what you can do to make them better:

-• Make yourself approachable — Stay professional, but also be friendly and approachable and make it clear that there are no stupid questions and that they can (and should!) ask anything that needs clarification;
+• Make yourself approachable.
+Stay professional, but also be friendly and approachable and make it clear that there are no irrelevant questions and that they can (and should!) ask anything that needs clarification.

-• Encourage feedback — Ask them for feedback always.
+• Encourage feedback.
+Always ask for feedback.
 When onboarding multiple people at the same time, you can even create an anonymous survey and encourage new employees to provide honest feedback about the onboarding process.

 Public speeches